haimbilia/BuyHub/readme.txt

     => 063398 - Seller UI: The subscription coupon's image is not showing under the subscription offer section and recently purchased plan information is not showing under the "My Subscription" section at the seller's end.
-    => 063164 - Seller UI: "Shipping's Tracking URL" is not showing under the order's details page => 063355 - Seller UI: Alignment is not proper while binding the products with the badges at the seller's end
+    => 063164 - Seller UI: "Shipping's Tracking URL" is not showing under the order's details page => 063355 - Seller UI: Alignment is not proper while binding the products with the badges at the seller's end => 063384 - Suggestion to change the functionality of the uploading profile images on the seller's, buyer's advertiser's, and affiliate's dashboard and make it similar to the admin's dashboard

 UAT points: